 In total we raised: £230 for Kemp Hospice.

 This Summer, we are all going to 'Walk a Mile' to support Father Hudson's.
 Each class voted for what they wanted to wear for their walk.
 Reception decided they would wear masks, Year 1 chose fancy dress clothes, Year 2 decided to wear their own clothes, Year 3 opted to dress up as animals, Year 4 wanted to wear sports clothes, Y5 chose to wear sports/clubs clothes and Y6 voted to wear their own clothes with sun glasses/funky glasses.
-We really enjoyed this fundraising!
+We really enjoyed raising £246.

 This year, our chosen Lenten charity was Father Hudson's, an amazing charity who help people in need and work to improve their quality of life.
 On St Joseph's feast day, we all put our best foot forward and wore odd shoes to school to raise money for this worthy cause.
 In total we raised £210.60.

 During Advent, each class decided which charity they would like to raise money for and what they were going to do in order to raise the money.
 In total, we raised £1128.80.

 Good Heart Animal Sanctuary